Killer Kowalski: Retirement and training

 He also made numerous post-retirement television appearances, including Late Night with David Letterman in 1982, and was featured in a comic role in Michael Burlingame's surrealist film To a Random in 1986.
 "Lost in the B-Zone", a music video for Birdsongs of the Mesozoic which was derived from this film, also prominently featured Kowalski.

-On June 11, 2007, Kowalski was inducted into The National Polish-American Sports Hall of Fame.
+On June 11, 2007, Kowalski was inducted into the National Polish-American Sports Hall of Fame.

 Personal life

 Kowalski married Theresa Ferrioli on June 19, 2006.

 He became a vegetarian after being influenced by middle-distance runners Roger Bannister and John Landy in 1953.
 Kowalski did not eat meat, dairy or eggs.
 He has been described as an "outspoken vegetarian" and vegan.
+In the 1960s, Kowalski claimed to be the only vegetarian professional wrestler.
+One of his favorite restaurants to go to was the Kowloon Restaurant in Saugus, Massachusetts, where a signed picture of him can be found on their walls.
 Kowalski did not drink alcohol or smoke.

 He took interest in photography and had a book published in 2001.

 Death

 Kowalski began experiencing escalating health problems in the time leading up to his death.
 The Sun received the report on Kowalski from his friend, wrestling legend Bruno Sammartino, that Kowalski had to go to a rehabilitation center in Everett, Massachusetts, where he was recovering from a knee injury.
 It seemed he was getting better, until he suffered a heart attack on August 8, 2008.
 According to Slam!
 Sports, the Quincy Patriot Ledger, and other sources, Kowalski's family was apprised that he would not recover.
 When Kowalski was taken off life support on August 18, subsequent news reports erroneously stated that he had died.
 Kowalski died on August 30, 2008.
 He was survived by his wife and family.